wp-plugins/marketing-optimizer/readme.txt

 4. Experiments

 == Changelog ==
+= Version 20130916 =
+* #bugFix fixed an issue with the gravity forms integration where non form fields were showing up in the field mapping.
 = Version 20130913 =
 * Added Marketing Optimizer integration with Gravity Forms = Version 20130911 =